yichizang/Notes/Notes for Phy and Math/Physics/Lie superalgebra.md

 where the bar means Hermitian conjugate.
 They are called *supercharge*.
 Actually, one can prove that $\mathfrak{g}_1$ must be the spinner representation of Lorentz group.

 >[!note]- Proof
->To work out the exact representation, one write down the indice explicitly as
+>To work out the exact representation, one write down the indices explicitly as
 >$$
 >\{Q_{nm}^{(N,M)}\},\ \{\bar{Q}_{nm}^{(M,N)}\}.
 >$$